 Registered Nurses and Nurse Practitioners need to meet certain criteria when providing cosmetic procedures.
-In particular, nurses who provide cosmetic services are required to work within their scope of practice, as defined by their respective regulatory bodies.
+For instance, nurses who provide cosmetic services are required to work within their scope of practice, as defined by their respective regulatory bodies.
 Performing procedures that are not within a nurse’s scope of practice can result in significant professional and legal consequences, including disciplinary action and negligence claims.
 A nurse’s scope of practice may be further limited by the employer’s policies and failure to adhere to these policies may result in disciplinary action at the employer level.

 Regulatory bodies across Canada have taken varying positions on NPs prescribing Botox and other cosmetic injections.
-In Nova Scotia, NPs are able to prescribe Botox and other fillers with additional education and experience and with the approval of the CRNNS NP Committee.
-At this time, British Columbia and New Brunswick have stated that prescribing Botox and cosmetic fillers are outside of the scope of practice for NPs.
+For example, in Ontario, NPs may prescribe and administer Botox and other neuromodulators1.
+In New-Brunswick, NPs are also permitted to provide medical aesthetic services, although additional educational is required2.
+At this time, the regulatory body in British Columbia3 has stated that prescribing Botox and cosmetic/facial fillers are outside of the scope of practice for NPs.
 It is important to thoroughly review the standards of practice and guidelines in your practising jurisdiction to ensure compliance with what is permitted.

-As with any other treatment, nurses performing cosmetic procedures will be held to the standard of a reasonable and prudent nurse.
-Nurses may require additional education and experience to demonstrate competence when carrying out cosmetic procedures.
+As with any other treatment, nurses performing cosmetic procedures will be held to the standard of a reasonable nurse.
+It may be prudent to receive additional education and experience to demonstrate competence when carrying out cosmetic procedures.
 Despite any legislative requirements, nurses may also want to consider what resources are available to them both onsite and remotely such as a physician, clinical director, trusted and experienced colleagues to help guide their practice and if adverse or unexpected events arise.

-Nurses who are considering opening a clinic or operating their own independent nursing practice in affiliation with a clinic to provide cosmetic procedures, may wish to retain their own personal lawyer to determine the best business structure for their business.
-This is a complicated issue that involves a number of specific legal issues.
-Nurses who are CNPS beneficiaries may contact CNPS for advice with respect to professional liability issues associated with commencing an independent practice.
+Nurses who are considering opening a clinic or operating their own independent nursing practice in affiliation with a clinic to provide cosmetic procedures, may wish to retain their own personal lawyer and/or accountant to determine the best business structure for their business.
+This is a complicated issue that involves a number of specific legal questions.
+Nurses who are CNPS beneficiaries may contact the CNPS for advice with respect to professional liability issues associated with commencing an independent practice.

 Nurses who are working in collaboration with other health care professionals to provide cosmetic procedures will want to ensure that each health care professional individually has adequate personal professional liability protection.